TractoSCR: A Novel Supervised Contrastive Regression Framework for Prediction of Neurocognitive Measures Using Multi-Site Harmonized Diffusion MRI Tractography: Experiments and Results

 \subsubsection{Comparison of Ablated Versions}

-An ablation study was conducted with two ablated versions (SCR\textsubscript{\textit{no-rl-fc}} and SCR\textsubscript{\textit{no-fc}}) of our proposed approach.
-SCR\textsubscript{\textit{no-rl-fc}} performs contrastive learning without using regression labels for pair determination and without using random feature corruption.
-SCR\textsubscript{\textit{no-fc}} uses regression labels for pair determination but does not perform random feature corruption.
-As shown in Table~\ref{tab_results}, the comparison between SCR\textsubscript{\textit{no-rl-fc}} and SCR\textsubscript{\textit{no-fc}} illustrates a large improvement when using regression labels for pair determination in contrastive learning.
+An ablation study was conducted with two ablated versions (TractoSCR\textsubscript{\textit{no-pd-fc}} and TractoSCR\textsubscript{\textit{no-fc}}) of our proposed approach.
+TractoSCR\textsubscript{\textit{no-pd-fc}} performs contrastive learning without using regression labels for pair determination and without using random feature corruption.
+TractoSCR\textsubscript{\textit{no-fc}} uses regression labels for pair determination but does not perform random feature corruption.
+As shown in Table~\ref{tab_results}, the comparison between TractoSCR\textsubscript{\textit{no-pd-fc}} and TractoSCR\textsubscript{\textit{no-fc}} illustrates a large improvement when using regression labels for pair determination in contrastive learning.
 In addition, by applying random feature corruption for data augmentation, the performance improves on all tasks.